q3769/conseq4j/README.md

 Notes:

-- The current implementation relies on further hashing of the sequence keys' hash codes into a fixed number of "buckets" .
+- The implementation of the API relies on hashing the sequence keys into a fixed number of "buckets".
 These buckets are each associated with a sequential executor.
-The same/equal sequence key summons and always gets back the same executor.
+The same/equal sequence key is always hashed to and summons back the same executor.
 Single-threaded, each executor ensures the same execution order of all its tasks as they are submitted.
-Thus, the total number of buckets (a.k.a. the global concurrency) is the max number tasks that can be executed in parallel at any given time.
+  Thus, the total number of buckets (a.k.a. the global concurrency) is the maximum number tasks that can be executed in parallel at any given time.

 - As with hashing, collision may occur among different sequence keys.
 When hash collision happens, different sequence keys' tasks are assigned to the same executor.
 Due to the single-thread setup, the local execution order for each